 In some cases (e.g., when the business is a retail shop or a web-based enterprise), the license should be relatively easy to secure.
 However, there are businesses that receive close regulatory scrutiny (e.g. a fast food outlet, a child care facility, a bus service for senior citizens) where extensive documentation, zoning clearance, and an inspection of the premises or equipment may be required.
 In such a case, the client may be better equipped to pursue the license application than the clinic.

 A word of warning: Home-based businesses are often required to be licensed, and the licensing requirements are frequently more restrictive than the client contemplates.
 If such a business is involved, it may be best to have the client investigate whether its “at-home” business plan is viable before the clinic has gone too far in creating an entity and providing other advice.

-The clinic can be of considerable assistance to the new client by providing advice about its intellectual property.
+The clinic can be of considerable assistance to the client (whether it is a new business or an existing business that may not have taken certain steps earlier on) by providing advice about its intellectual property.
 This is frequently a two-edged sword: (a) how does the client protect its intellectual property, and (b) is there any infringement risk in using it?